EmilienDupont/emiliendupont.github.io/_posts/2018-03-14-mnist-chicken.md

 #### Footnotes
 <a name="footnote1">1</a>.
 The idea of putting a picture of a chicken through an MNIST model initially came from a question I heard on the [Approximate Inference](http://approximateinference.org/) panel at NIPS 2017

 <a name="footnote2">2</a>.
-I always resize MNIST from 28 by 28 to 32 by 32 because powers of 2 are nice
+I resized MNIST from 28 by 28 to 32 by 32 for these experiments

 <a name="footnote3">3</a>.
 The word confidence is used loosely here and is not related to confidence in the [statistical sense](https://en.wikipedia.org/wiki/Confidence_interval).
 However $$ \max_y p(y \vert x) $$ is commonly used to show that a model is “confident” about its predictions and this is how we use it here